Mitchell, Ontario: Sports

 Mitchell has a number of hockey, baseball, and ringette teams, and is home to the Mitchell Hawks, a junior hockey team that plays in the PJHL.

 Mitchell is the birthplace of professional ice hockey player Howie Morenz.
 He began his career with the Mitchell Juveniles, 1917–18, and moved to Stratford where he played with several teams there.
 In 1923 he joined the Montreal Canadiens of the National Hockey League.
 He remained in the League for 14 years, 12 with Montreal.
 In 1950 Morenz was voted the outstanding hockey player of the half century by Canadian Press.
 He was one of the initial nine inductees into the Hockey Hall of Fame.

 Education

 In the educational sector, Mitchell has two schools, Upper Thames Elementary and Mitchell District High School.

 Upper Thames Elementary School is a school from J.K. to 6.
 This school was built in 1970 to serve the rural population (from the former Townships of Logan, Fullarton, and Hibbert), and replaced numerous one and two room schoolhouses in the rural areas.
-It is a school that has many activities and fundraisers.
 In recent years, grade 7 and 8 children from the former Town of Mitchell started attending MDHS, with all town children now attending since the closure of Mitchell Public School in 2010.